Skip to main content

 Bumpers

 Your team will need to make two sets of bumpers, one for when you are competing on the red alliance and one for the blue alliance.
-We made a single-piece unibumper with wood that is 4.625” tall and 3/4” thick, which satisfies R408.
-Keep in mind that your bumpers are allowed to be 5” ± 1/2” in height, so it is critical that the bumper wood is not shorter than 4.5” tall.
+We made a single-piece unibumper with wood that is 5” tall and 3/4” thick, which satisfies R402.
+Bumper wood can be made shorter but must not be shorter than 4.5”.

 Here is the bumper BOM for a set of two bumpers: